After all, that’s the dream, right?

 And you might think: that’s quite foolish Ronald.
 Searching for a spark doesn’t pay the bills.

 And you’re right!
 But what might surprise you is I left out a piece of the story.

 It’s a piece about money.
 Because a lot of people think I’m a fool.
 Because to most of the world, having a blog like this is a joke.
 A joke that costs a lot of spare time.
-It isn’t a career.
-It isn’t a way to make money.
-It isn’t a tool to do work that matters.
+It isn’t a career and it isn’t a way to make money and it isn’t a tool to do work that matters.

 It’s a hobby, a diversion, a fad that’ll come and go.

 Try telling your family or friends or coworkers you want to quit your job and make money blogging.
 They’ll smile politely and ask, “Does anybody really make money from that?”